2023 Best Mechanic & Repair Technologies Schools in Texas

 Read full report on Mechanic & Repair Technologies at Universal Technical Institute - Houston

-You’ll join some of the best and brightest minds around you if you attend Lincoln College of Technology - Grand Prairie.
-The school came in at #3 on this year’s Best Mechanic & Repair Technologies Schools in Texas list.
-Located in the large suburb of Grand Prairie, Lincoln Tech - Grand Prairie is a private for-profit school with a small student population.
+You’ll be in good company if you decide to attend Lincoln College of Technology - Grand Prairie.
+It ranked #3 on our 2023 Best Mechanic & Repair Technologies Schools in Texas list.
+Located in the large suburb of Grand Prairie, Lincoln Tech - Grand Prairie is a private for-profit college with a small student population.

 On average, mechanic and repair technologies graduates from Lincoln Tech - Grand Prairie take out $12,856 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $200.